MontiCore/monticore/docs/GettingStarted.md

     the model.</li>
 <li> a <em>mill infrastructure</em> for retrieving objects for language
     processing, such as parsers, builders for abstract syntax trees, visitors and objects for the symbol tables of the language.
+    A mill serves as a dynamic factory, adapting to the current modeling language.
+The
-The possibility to configure the mills is crucial for reusing the functionality implemented for a sublanguage (cf. Section 5.9, Section 5.10.2, and Section 11.5 for details).</li>
+    possibility to configure the mills is crucial for reusing the functionality implemented for a sublanguage (cf. Section 5.9, Section 5.10.2, and Section 11.5 for details).</li>